Skip to main content

 • Interest in becoming a part of a professional community of practitioners

-Notification: Selected nominees will be notified of their acceptance Feburary 23, 2024.
+Notification: Selected nominees will be notified of their acceptance Feburary 20, 2026.

 A Strong Research Base

-Founded in 1977, the SDAWP is one of the 16 sites of the California Writing Project and the nearly 200 sites of the National Writing Project dedicated to the improvement of writing for all students.
-The site maintains an exemplary 42-year reputation in the professional development of K-16 educators and seeks to examine a variety of approaches to the teaching of writing.
+Founded in 1977, the SDAWP is one of the 15 sites of the California Writing Project and the nearly 200 sites of the National Writing Project dedicated to the improvement of writing for all students.
+The site maintains an exemplary reputation in the professional development of K-16 educators and seeks to examine a variety of approaches to the teaching of writing.
 The work of the project is guided by the following principles:

 • The best teacher of teachers is usually another teacher who has demonstrated success in a similar situation.